emtee40/fdroid-suss/README.md

 ## Cache Data Format

 The cache data format is directly derived from the Data Format specified above.
-It's basically combining all yaml files in a foldler into a single json file and adds a version number (integer) and a timestamp (iso8601 with explicit timezone).
+It's basically combining all YAML files in a folder into a single JSON file and adds a version number (integer) and a timestamp (ISO8601 with explicit timezone).
 It also contains an object called signatures which has the names of all YAML files as keys an their contents as value.
-For readability and pleasing git-diffs, these json files are typically formated with 2 space indent per level.
+For readability and pleasing git-diffs, these JSON files are typically formated with 2 space indent per level.

 example: